 When to go there: During the summer months, between June and September.

 Further east lies Khevsureti, another historical region with a deep cultural background and stunning landmarks such as the Shatili fortress village.
-It is also a region where the local traditions are very well preserved.
-If you combine its rich culture with its stunning landscapes, then trekking in this area becomes an obvious must.
+It is also an area where the local traditions are very well preserved.
+If you combine its rich culture with its stunning landscapes, then trekking in Khevsureti is an obvious must.

 Kazbegi, or Stepantsminda, lies on the banks of the Terek river and is famous for its alpine meadows and forests, as well as for its landmarks such as the Gergeti Trinity Church at an altitude of 2170 m.a.s.l, below Mount Kazbegi.